 A critical recent development has been the enhanced use of tephrochronology to affect more precise correlations between marine, ice-core, and terrestrial records.
 This application holds the key to testing the reliability of high-precision correlations between sequences and current theories about the degree of synchroneity of climate change at regional to global scales - provided the tephra correlation is certain (e.g., see Denton and Pearce, 2008).
-Numerous studies have utilised this unique chronostratigraphic capability (e.g. Lowe, 2008a; Zanchetta et al., 2011).
+Numerous studies have utilised this unique chronostratigraphic capability (e.g. Fig. 14; Lowe, 2008a; Zanchetta et al., 2011; Davies, 2015).

 In Europe, Blockley et al. (2007a) for example showed that there is now potential to independently test climate synchroneity between Greenland and Europe as far south as the Alps via the Vedde ash.
 Similarly, Rasmussen et al. (2008) correlated the NGRIP, GRIP, and GISP2 ice core records across marine oxygen isotope stage 2 using mainly tephras as a means of applying the recent NGRIP-based Greenland ice-core chronology to the GRIP and GISP2 ice cores, thus facilitating the synchronizing of palaeoclimate profiles of the cores in detail.
 Remarkably, Lane et al. (2011, 2012) have now linked northern, central, and southern European climate records in part using cryptotephrochronology.
+The RESET project (RESponse of humans to abrupt Environmental Transitions) has also led to major advances in European tephra and cryptotephra studies including the development of a so-called 'tephra lattice' (Lowe et al., 2015c) whereby new tephrostratigraphical data generated by the project augment previously-established tephra frameworks for the region, and underpin a more evolved tephra 'lattice' that links palaeo-records between Greenland, the European mainland, sub-marine sequences in the Mediterranean, and North Africa.
+A tephra database has also been constructed (Bronk Ramsey et al., 2015).